CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/Intro.TechnicalAspectsOfCM-Well.md

 <a name="hdr4"></a>
 ## Accessing CM-Well ##

-You can perform CM-Well read operations over HTTP on any of the CM-Well environments, with no special credentials.
+You can perform CM-Well read operations over HTTP, with no special credentials.

 <a name="hdr5"></a>
 ## CM-Well Data Paradigms and Formats ##